M-C-Yates/Title.js/README.md

-# Namer
+# title

 A basic CLI for coming up with Heroku-like names.

 There are 430 Million possible name combinations.

-    npm i -g namer
+    npm i -g title

+Then simply type

+    title

-Then simply type namer into your shell
+into your shell